-In 2014, most Americans must buy health insurance starting, and Medicaid is permitted to expand to serve more of the lowest-income Americans, although enacting this expansion is a decision for each state.
-Also in 2014, tax credits will reduce the costs of private insurance for millions of lower- and middle-income families, primarily those lacking employer-sponsored insurance.
-Since most people will be required to buy insurance starting in 2014, insurance companies will not be allowed to deny coverage to anyone based on health.
+Under the Affordable Care Act (ACA), most Americans must buy health insurance starting in 2014.
+Also in 2014, Medicaid expanded to serve more of the lowest-income Americans, and tax credits will reduce the costs of private insurance for millions of lower- and middle-income families, primarily those lacking employer-sponsored insurance.
+Since most people are required to buy insurance starting in 2014, insurance companies will not be allowed to deny coverage to anyone based on health.